An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: -- Experiments and offline results

 \subsection{Architecture overview}

 is a new ranking system for the LinkedIn Feed based on sequential recommendation.
 The model architecture is based on the ranking model in \cite{zhai2024actions} and enhanced to fit LinkedIn Feed's specific use case, product requirements, and infrastructure.
-Figure \ref{fig:architecture} shows a diagram of the model.
-As shown in Figure \ref{fig:architecture}, we interleave posts with actions similar to \cite{zhai2024actions}.
-The sequence of interleaved posts and actions are processed by a number of transformer blocks as described in Section~\ref{sec:transformer-arch} with a causal attention mask \cite{vaswani2017attention}.
-After the transformer blocks, outputs corresponding to interleaved action inputs are discarded as shown in Figure~\ref{fig:architecture} \cite{zhai2024actions}.
+Figure~\ref{fig:architecture} shows a diagram of the model in which we interleave posts with actions similar to \cite{zhai2024actions}.
+The sequence of interleaved posts and actions are processed by a number of causal transformer blocks \cite{vaswani2017attention} (details in Section~\ref{sec:transformer-arch}).
+After the transformer blocks, outputs corresponding to interleaved action inputs are discarded as shown in Figure~\ref{fig:architecture}~\cite{zhai2024actions}.
 The result is concatenated with additional context features (Section~\ref{sec:late-fusion}) and further processed by a "head-architecture" deep neural network with a multi-task output (Section~\ref{sec:head-arch}).
 The multi-task output predicts the actions that the member took on the post.
-These are the same actions as for the existing architecture in Section \ref{sec:existing}.
 The model is trained on member interaction histories to predict actions at all points in the interaction sequence.
-The loss function is a binary cross-entropy loss with weighting as described in Section~\ref{sec:loss-engineering} and is applied to all sequence positions.
+The loss function is a binary cross-entropy loss and is applied to all sequence positions.
 During inference, the candidates to be ranked are appended to the end of the sequence and scored at once.
 More details on inference can be found in Section~\ref{sec:online-gpu-optimizations}.